The Importance of Maintaining Your Bins

 When you order redemption products on our website you pay in dollars.
 Real cash money.
 When it arrives at your door, the value of the items has changed to tickets.
 This value perception shift between order placement and arrival often leads to the mistreatment and neglect of your redemption inventory.
 Many understand the importance of maintaining inventory for high-end prizes (because they cost a lot), but not everyone values bin items in terms of money.
 Why should you care?

-The bin space of your redemption area is important because of its likely to be a part of each one of your customer’s experiences.
+The bin space of your redemption area is important because of its likelihood to be a part of each one of your customer’s experiences.
 The ticket range of these prizes makes it possible for a 5-year-old to redeem prizes out of bins.
 It’s also possible a 15-year-old will redeem a bin item when she has only 60 tickets left after redeeming a higher-ticketed item.

 With this broad audience in mind, you should prioritize your bin space as highly as the cleanliness of your restrooms.
 How do you do that?